Staff Conditions of Employment Policy

 If a staff member is required to undertake jury duty, they are entitled to paid leave for the period necessary for such service, if they forward to AC any fees (other than reimbursement of expenses) received for such jury duty.

-Staff members may request from the Executive Committee up to two weeks community service leave annually (in addition to annual leave) for approved activities, such as Australian Defence Force Reserves.
+Staff members may request from the Executive up to two weeks community service leave annually (in addition to annual leave) for approved activities, such as Australian Defence Force Reserves.

 This includes ministry, teaching, professional and/or educational activity initiated by the staff member.
 The cost of this activity is generally covered by the individual.
 Any monies received for this activity remain the property of the individual.

-Staff time for this activity may sometimes be included in the workload of the individual if it benefits AC
+Staff time for this activity may sometimes be included in the workload of the individual if it benefits AC.

-For periods of ministry leave two days and less, staff members are required to obtain the approval of their supervisor.
+For periods of professional leave two days and less, staff members are required to obtain the approval of their supervisor.
 However, leave approved by a supervisor may not exceed five days total in a calendar year.
-For periods of ministry leave longer than two days, staff members are required to obtain the recommendation of their supervisor and formal approval from the Executive Committee for this leave.
+For periods of professional leave longer than two days, staff members are required to obtain the recommendation of their supervisor and formal approval from the Executive for this leave.
 The application must include details of the leave activity, and an outline of how it will benefit AC for the individual to be released from their duties during that period.
-Staff members may request from the Executive Committee up to two weeks professional leave annually (in addition to annual leave).
+Staff members may request from the Executive up to two weeks professional leave annually (in addition to annual leave).

 An ordinary working week at AC relates to the relevant award, and normally between the hours from 8:30 am to 6:00 pm Monday to Friday.